CJchanghwan/deepfake_image/readme.md

 # Introduction

-This repository provides a PyTorch implementation of speaker recognition framework
+This repository provides a PyTorch implementation of image deepfake detection program
 ![GUI](gui.png)